mohsenasadi501/DataStructureAlgorithm/README.md

 The above graph is undirected.
 Here, the edges do not point to any direction.
 We can travel through both directions, so it is bidirectional.
 In these graphs, we can reach to one node, from any other node.

+### Breadth-first Search

+Breadth First Traversal or Breadth First Search is a recursive algorithm for searching all the vertices of a graph or tree data structure.

+A standard BFS implementation puts each vertex of the graph into one of two categories:

+1. **Visited**
+2. **Not Visited**

+The purpose of the algorithm is to mark each vertex as visited while avoiding cycles.

+The algorithm works as follows:

+1. Start by putting any one of the graph's vertices at the back of a queue.
+2. Take the front item of the queue and add it to the visited list.
+3. Create a list of that vertex's adjacent nodes.
+Add the ones that aren't in the visited list to the back of the queue.
+4. Keep repeating steps 2 and 3 until the queue is empty.

+#### Time Complexity:

+The time complexity of the BFS algorithm is represented in the form of **`O(V + E)`**, where V is the number of nodes and E is the number of edges.

+The space complexity of the algorithm is **`O(V)`**.

 ### Graph Implementation

 #### Adjacency Matrix